theforeman/theforeman.org/plugins/katello/3.18/user_guide/content_hosts/index.md

 Check the checkbox under the Products you want to add and select "Add Selected" in the upper right.

+__Note__: This process is not necessary for organizations with Simple Content Access enabled.

 To see existing attached Products, click the "List/Remove" tab.
 To remove a Product, select the checkbox under the desired Product in this list and click "Remove Selected".

 ## Package Management

-To perform package actions on a singleContent Host, navigate to: Hosts > Content Hosts > Select Content Host > Packages
+To perform package actions on a single Content Host, navigate to: Hosts > Content Hosts > Select Content Host > Packages

 ![Package Management](/plugins/katello/{{ page.version }}/user_guide/content_hosts/packages.png)